Owoscaw/Notes-for-school/Computer science/Unit 9 - Regular Languages/Reverse Polish Notation.md

 $$\Huge 42/84*+52+-$$

 Another method of translation is by using a binary tree.
 This works by building a [[Trees|binary tree]] from the infix expression then traversing it using a post-order traversal algorithm.
 Operands of lowest precedence are decomposed into two child nodes of the lowest precendece operand.
 Once the binary tree is constructed, traversing using post-order traversal will translate the infix expression to RPN.

+## RPN to infix:

+One method of converting RPN expression into infix expressions is through scanning.
+This works by scanning left to right, picking out pairs of operands and single operators.
+Using brackets between operands makes this clear.

+Another method of converting RPN to infix is by bracketing.
+This is very similar to converting infix to RPN.
+Place brackets around operators and the previous two operands, then move the 2nd operand to the right of the operator, rinse and repeat.